Policy Details Page

 Transfers

-The following rules govern the athletic eligibility of students transferring:
+The following rules govern athletic eligibility of students transferring:

-- A student who has first opted or enrolled and/or turned out for an interscholastic sports activity at a school, in his/her 9th-grade year, has established his/her athletic eligibility in that school.
+A. A student who has first opted or enrolled and/or turned out for an interscholastic sports activity at a school, in his/her 9th grade year, has established his/her athletic eligibility in that school.

-- Any claim of hardship in which the resident school is involved be first addressed according to district policy.
+• Any claim of hardship (WIAA 18.27.0) in which the resident school is involved be first addressed according to District policy.

-This process includes students entering their 9th-grade year.
-If a transfer of athletic eligibility is granted by the District, the student will still be subject to the WIAA transfer eligibility process in order to participate in varsity competition or will be limited to junior varsity competition for one calendar year.
+If a transfer of athletic eligibility is granted by the District, the student will be subject to the WIAA transfer eligibility process in order to participate in varsity competition, or may be limited to sub-varsity competition for one calendar year.

-- After registering with and/or attending a high school, a student changing enrollment to/from one school district to another school district or from one Tacoma School District high school to another Tacoma School District high school shall be considered a transferring student.
-Students transferring to/from another school district or another Tacoma School District high school from/to a Tacoma School District high school will be allowed to participate at the “C” team or Junior Varsity level for one calendar year from the date of enrollment.
+B. After registering with and/or attending a high school, a student changing enrollment to/from one school District to another school District or from one Tacoma School District high school to another Tacoma School District high school shall be considered a transferring student.
+Students transferring to/from another school District or another Tacoma School District high school from/to a Tacoma School District high school will be allowed to participate at the “C” team or Junior Varsity level for one calendar year from the date of enrollment.
 If, however, a student has established eligibility in his/her primary attendance area school and moves with his/her parent(s)/legal guardian(s) to another attendance area, the student is eligible for varsity competition in his/her new primary attendance area school, if all other eligibility requirements are met.

 Appeal Procedures for Transfer Ineligibility